-- + In addition to testing the inputs listed above (fee rates and AUM data), we engaged our Data and Analytics specialists to independently recalculate 100% of the automated management fees and compared the recalculated fees to the general ledger records. - We selected a sample of management fees calculated manually and independently recalculated and traced the inputs to supporting information such as mandates and the related AUM data. - + We selected a sample of performance fees to independently recalculate and trace the inputs to supporting information such as independent benchmark data, mandates, and the related AUM data. - We considered the completeness and accuracy of the financial statement disclosures required by IFRS 15 Revenue from contracts with customers ("IFRS 15").
+- We inspected the Coronation Service Organisation Report prepared in accordance with ISAE 3402 and have evaluated whether the key controls over the calculation of management and performance fees were operating effectively. - + We engaged our Technology Advisory specialists to independently recalculate the automated retail management fees and compare the recalculated fees to the general ledger records. - + We selected a sample of institutional management fees as well as retail fees calculated manually, and independently recalculated and traced the inputs to supporting information such as mandates and the related AUM data. - + We selected a sample of performance fees to independently recalculate and trace the inputs to supporting information such as independent benchmark data, mandates, and the related AUM data. - + We considered the completeness and accuracy of disclosures in the consolidated financial statements as required by IFRS 15 Revenue from Contracts with Customers (IFRS 15).